lekeno/edr/README.md

  - player status: EDR sends a blip whenever your location changes.

 ## The overlay layout is a bit off-centered.
 Can I tweak it?
 Yes.
-You can change the layout by editing the igm_config.ini file in config/ and test with the following command (after re-launching EDR).
+You can change the layout by editing the igm_config.ini file in config/ and test with the ```!overlay``` command (after re-launching EDR).
 Read the instructions in config/config.ini.

 ## Can I turn off the audio cues?
 Yes.
 You have 2 options.